Cragdoo/vninja/content/post/software-lulu.md

 title: "macOS: Lulu"

-description: "**Software Recommendation:** LuLu is a small, shared-source macOS firewall that's finally reached v1.0.
+description: "Software Recommendation: LuLu is a small, shared-source macOS firewall that's finally reached v1.0.
 Unlike other macOS firewall solutions, LuLu  is 100% free, with no ads and no trial version.
-I've been using it on my home Mac Mini for a while, and it works perfectly"
+I've been using it on my home Mac Mini for a while, and it works perfectly."

 twitter:
 card: "summary_large_image"